cicsdev/cics-java-jcicsx-samples/README.md

 ## bit-link-program-sample

 This sample walks through how to use the JCICSX API to perform a LINK to a CICS Program.
-During the LINK, it passes through a CHAR container, and then receives BIT data as the output from the CICS Program.
+During the LINK, it passes through a BIT container containing a temperature in Celcius, and then receives BIT data as the output from the CICS Program containing the temperature converted to Fahrenheit.

 ## char-link-program-sample